Should You Bring Your Pet to Work?

 When it comes to pets at work, too much of a good thing can mean annoyed colleagues and a stressed, exhausted pet.
 Listen to your pet to ensure they’re comfortable trekking out to the office and don’t subject them to any activities or socialization that they don’t appear comfortable with.

 The future looks bright for the pet-owning workforce.
-As employers work to define the new normal, many are adopting new pet-friendly policies or amending the ones they had in place pre-pandemic.
+As employers work to define the new normal, many are adopting new pet-friendly policies or amending the ones they have in place.
 One survey, co-sponsored by the Banfield Pet Hospital and OnePoll, found that half of executive respondents will soon begin allowing pets in the office.
-Nearly 60% reported plans to introduce more flexible options for working from home.
-Whether employers are returning to work full-time, staying remote indefinitely, or creating a new hybrid schedule, it sounds like they can count on plenty of time with their pets.
+That means we can celebrate National Fun at Work Day everyday!